Jeryllchan88/DSIFCapstone/README.md

 From the results above, we can see that investors can significantly increase their risk adjusted annual returns (by around 5 times!) by using the model to select the P2P loans to invest.

+### Conclusion

+Due to time and power limitation of a personal latop, there are definitely much more work and improvement which can be done to the model.

+1. We can try using longer time period and more features to train the model better.
+We can also run more grid search to better tune the hyperparameters for each model.

+2. In this model, we did not take into account how time period will affect the features (such as annual income which will increases over time due to inflation) which are used to train the model.
+In addition, features such as grading and FICO score are highly dependent on how they are calculated where the methodology might change over time.
+Thus it will be useful to consider and study all these factors when building the model.

+3. Similar to point 1, we can try using external features such as macoeonomic and market data which are known to be great predictor of bond default rate.
+This can be used to predict loan default as well.

+4. Lastly, we should try using time series split and check if the model generalise well with future loans.
+Afterall, the main purpose of this model is to have the ability to predict future loan default rate.